wilsonliaows/docs/features/compress-files.md

 # Compress files

 `Compress files` action allows you to compress multiple files into one **.zip** file.
+The source files can come from any app.
 It is one of the actions under `Files by Workato` application.

 ![Compress files](/assets/images/features/files-and-attachments/compress-files-action.png)
-*Compress files action*

 ## Example: Compress files in a folder
 In this section, we will go through one example of how to compress multiple files in a folder.